 - Newfoundland and Labrador: www.fact-nl.org

 There has been much debate in Canada as to whether the requirements to counsel or provide psychotherapy would require a university degree, or be ‘competency-based’, which means that the skills required would be identified and measured.
 The currently unregulated provinces are working on college proposals that would be competency based rather than credential based.
-“Masters’ Credential” means a M.A. degree in the field from a recognized university, “Masters’ level” means having education and training similar in hours and content to a degree, which can be provided by a recognized institution other than a university (such as ours).
-As it currently stands, graduates of our program may register with ACCT or CPCA and work all unregulated provinces and may apply to the competency-based colleges (Ontario, New Brunswick) with their CM diploma combined with other education/training (see ‘The evolution of our Practitioners Training Program’ for more information on our future plans to completely meet requirements).
+“Master’s Credential” means a master’s degree in the field from a recognized university, “Master’s Level” means having education and training similar in hours and content to a degree, which can be provided by a recognized institution other than a university (such as ours).
+As it currently stands, graduates of our program may register with the ACCT or the CPCA and work in all unregulated provinces and may apply to the competency-based colleges (expected in BC, Alberta, Saskatchewan and Manitoba) with their CM diploma combined with other education/training (see ‘The Evolution of our Practitioners Training Program’ for more information on our future plans to completely meet requirements).

 What Happens when a Regulating College comes into Effect?

 When a college is put in place, there is a certain amount of sensitivity towards those who have been operating in good faith under whatever system had been in effect until that time.
-For example, in Ontario, there was a 2 year ‘grandfathering’ process where those currently practicing could apply to be recognized under the new college, through a less intensive application process.
-In the same way, it is expected that registered and practicing members of CPCA and ACCT (for over two years) will be ‘grandfathered’ into the new BC college without having to strictly meet the requirements of the new college, for a period of time.
-Unfortunately, it is not possible to specifically predict what the college will require, and how it will navigate the ‘in between’ time, until it is actually legislated into effect, because until that time nothing is certain.
-Therefore, how many of our current student body graduate, become registered and can be grandfathered through to the new BC college will depend primarily on when the college comes into effect.
+For example, in the past in Ontario, and currently in Alberta they put in place a two year ‘grandfathering’ process where those currently practicing could apply to be recognized under the new college, through a less intensive application process.
+In the same way, it is expected that registered and practicing members of the CPCA and the ACCT (for over three years) will be ‘grandfathered’ into the new BC, Saskatchewan, and Manitoba colleges without having to strictly meet the requirements of the new college, for a specified period of time.
+Unfortunately, it is not possible to predict what the new colleges will require, and how they will navigate the ‘in between’ time, until they are legislated into effect.
+Therefore, how many of our current student body graduate, become registered and can be grandfathered through to the new BC, Saskatchewan, and Manitoba colleges will depend primarily on when the colleges come into effect.

 The Evolution of our Practitioners Training Program (PRAC)

-Clearmind has been preparing for a BC College that shall be governing counsellors for a number of years.
-Our program is arguably the largest and most well-established non-university counsellor training in the British Columbia.
-The largest portion of our student body is in BC, therefore, we have been gearing our program mostly to BC requirements.
+Clearmind has been preparing for a new Canadian college, that shall be governing counsellors, for a number of years.
+Our program is arguably the largest and most well-established non-university counsellor training in British Columbia.
+The largest portion of our student body is in BC, therefore, we have been gearing our program mostly towards the BC requirements.
 We believe government-based regulation of the profession is important to ensure public safety, as well as potentially provide greater opportunity for our graduates.
-As we received information on what might be required by a BC College, we adjusted our program accordingly.
+As we received information on the counselling competencies that would be required by a BC College, we adjusted our program accordingly.

-BC, however, has had difficulty getting cooperation from the various Provincial Governments to legislate a College into being.
+BC, however, has had difficulty getting cooperation from the various provincial governments to legislate a college into being.
 As a result, other provinces have created colleges that have then influenced the shape of what was being proposed in this province.
-The most significant shift in the last year is toward a college that would require a ‘Masters’ Level’ education, meaning it would require content and hours similar to a university M.A. program – including an undergraduate university degree or equivalent pre-requisite.
-Although our program would not require significant adjustment to meet the hours/content requirements, the pre-requisite requirements for PRAC will change.
+The most significant shift in BC in the last year is toward a college that would require a ‘Master’s Level’ education, meaning it would require content and hours similar to a university M.A. program – including an undergraduate university degree or equivalent pre-requisite.
+Therefore, we adjusted our program to meet the hours/content requirements, and competencies, and changed the pre-requisite requirements for PRAC.

-Because of this information, and because we are tired of trying to anticipate college requirement in BC that could change, we have decided to gear our program toward Ontario’s requirements as defined by the already established Ontario College of Registered Psychotherapists.
+Because of this information, and because we are tired of trying to anticipate college requirements in BC that could change, we have decided to gear our program toward Ontario’s requirements as defined by the already established College of Registered Psychotherapists of Ontario (CRPO) .
 That governing body has an established process for recognizing competency-based training programs, unlike other competency based provincial colleges.
-We feel this way forward will reduce the uncertainty involved in trying to anticipate BC’s requirements, because if anything Ontario’s requirements are likely be a little more strict than BC’s.
-We plan to apply to the OCRP for recognition within the next 2-3 years, as they are the only provincial college that has a process for recognition of competency based training programs.
+We plan to apply to the CRPO for recognition within the next two to three years, as they are the only provincial college that has a process for recognition of competency-based counsellor training institutions.